 This is one mosh pit we don’t want to be in!

-He may not be a carnivore, but dodging those massive feet and long tail would be a challenge.
+He may not be a carnivore, but dodging those massive feet and that long tail would be a challenge.
 Safe to say the odds are not in your favor.

 By the way dude, those tapestries you messed with were hand-made!
 Guess that’s what you get bringing something called a Giraffatitan back to life around expensive stuff.